Here’s the tea:

 Officially, it’s fragrance-free/unscented.
 Unofficially, it’s kind of stinky.

-It comes in an 8-ounce tub.
-Unlike the moisturizing creams from Cerave and Vanicream (read my comparison of these two products here), Gold Bond doesn’t come with a pump.
-Which is disappointing because I don’t like sticking my fingers into tubs—it’s not sanitary.
+Yep.
+Unlike some other moisturizing creams (like the ones from Cerave and Vanicream—read my comparison of these two products here), Gold Bond doesn’t come with a pump.

 Gold Bond Rough and Bumpy Ingredients